niharika412/style-transfer-api/README.md

 Install the prerequisties

-To run it locally, first clone the directory -
+To run it locally, first clone the directory,

 Then run `python script.py` in cmd